CDrummond/musly-server/README.md

 for this call to complete.
 As a rough guide it takes ~1min per 1000 tracks.
 If you change this config item after the jukebox is written you will need to delete the jukebox file and restart the server.
+* Musly does not anlyse the whole file, only a potion. `extractstart` and `extractlen` may be used to specify the portion of the audio to be analysed.
+`extractstart`
+* `extractlen` The maximum length in seconds of the file to decode.
+If zero or greater than the file length, then the whole file will be decoded.
+Note, however, that only a maximum of 60 seconds is used for analysis - therefore specifying more than 60 seconds will just waste CPU time.
+* `extractstart` The starting position in seconds of the excerpt to decode.
+If zero, decoding starts at the beginning.
+If negative, the excerpt is centered in the file, but starts at -`extractstart` the latest.
+If positive and `extractstart`+`extractlen` exceeds the file length, then the excerpt is taken from the end of the file.

 ## Credits